-Preparing for Bus Replacements & Zero Emissions by 2040- Our fleet is aging.
-With 43 out of 61 buses reaching the end of their life in the next five years, we are continuing to prepare for the eventual replacement of our fleet.
-In addition, staff continues to prepare for the future of zero emissions bus replacements to meet the goal of transitioning to a zero-emission fleet by 2040 which is required by CARB.
+Preparing for Bus Replacements & Zero Emissions by 2040 - Our fleet is aging.
+With 31 out of 61 buses reaching the end of their life in the next five years, we are continuing to prepare for the eventual replacement of our fleet.
+In addition, staff continues to prepare for the future of zero emissions bus replacements to meet the goal of transitioning to a zero-emission fleet by 2040 which is required by the California Air Resources Board (CARB).